 1. I'm wondering about how partnerships would work this term/year due to COVID?
 Do you need a partner?
 Would the classes start online for now?

-No you absolutely don't need a partner to join, and yes we are thinking of conducting online classes until October 5th at least.
-At the moment we are closely monitoring Scottish government guidelines, so circumstances change every now and then but as soon as the situation gets better we can start returning to physical classes.
+No you absolutely don't need a partner to join.
+Usually our classes are in person, but at the moment all our classes are delivered across Zoom.
+We are closely monitoring Scottish government guidelines and circumstances change every now and then but we can start returning to physical classes as soon as the situation gets better.

 2. What are the types of classes you offer?